goodblockio/drealms-standard/README.md

 # Nifty Token Standard

-The Nifty Token Standard is a lightweight, scalable, and licensable game-based NFT standard for EOSIO software.
+The Nifty Token Standard is a lightweight, scalable, and licensable cross-game NFT standard for EOSIO software.

 ## Key Features